Newsletter sign up

 Sign up to receive our FREE newsletter and emails featuring articles on genetics, exercise, nutrition, customer success stories, new product information and promotional offers.

-This gene is linked to the prevention of muscle breakdown as well as lean body mass and can affect how quickly individuals increase their muscle size (hypertrophy).
-Your FitnessGenes result will tell you whether you have the version associated with muscle size or whether you have the version linked to muscle strength in response to resistance-type training.
+The IL15RA gene is linked to lean body mass and muscle size (hypertrophy).
+One version is associated with muscle size and the other is linked to muscle strength in response to resistance-type training.

 The ‘interleukins’ are a large group of proteins that are involved in the regulation of the immune response and other inflammatory reactions.
 One of these, interleukin-15 (IL-15), is also a growth factor that is expressed in muscle and has been demonstrated to have anabolic effects, with increased levels being linked to muscle growth in various studies on rats, and mouse and human muscle cell lines.
 The discovery of these anabolic properties has inspired dozens of scientists all over the world to investigate whether IL-15 may be an effective treatment for muscle-wasting disorders and muscle loss caused by ageing.

 In addition to its effects on muscle growth, IL-15 is also believed to play a role in controlling lean body mass, with reduced levels of IL-15 in humans being associated with propensity towards obesity.
 The action of IL-15 is part of a complex network, and is modulated by interactions with a number of other molecules.
 One of these molecules, interleukin-15 receptor alpha, or IL-15RA, is believed to regulate the bioavailability of the IL-15 protein.
 A genetic variation in the gene that produces IL-15RA has been linked to muscle growth and strength.